Zakelj Diary

 Johnny.
 In Chicago at 11 last night, we transferred from the Soo Line to

 the New York Central train and arrived in Cleveland at 7 this morning.
-Mr. Rihtar was waiting for us at
+Mr. Rihtar was waiting for us at the Terminal Tower station.
+We took a taxi to

 his house at 990 East 63rd St.